 If configuring in-game settings doesn’t give you any luck, take a look at the next solution.

-The voice chat issue could occur when you’re using a faulty or outdated device/audio driver.
-You should be sure that you’re using the latest device and audio driver, especially when you’ve spend top dollar for your peripherals, which often ship with edgy features that need to be unlocked by additional drivers.
+The voice chat issue could occur when you’re using a faulty or outdated audio driver.
+You should be sure that you’re using the latest audio driver, especially when you’ve spend top dollar for your peripherals, which often ship with edgy features that need to be unlocked by additional drivers.

 You can do this manually, if you like, by visiting each manufacturer’s download page, finding the right drivers, etc. But that takes time and computer skills.
 If you’re not comfortable playing with device drivers, we recommend using Driver Easy.
 It’s a tool that detects, downloads and installs any driver updates your computer needs.